Hasbunallahmubarak/Contact-card/README.md

 - Dynamic rendering of contact cards based on data.
 - Responsive design for mobile and desktop displays.
-- Easy to extend with additional fields or styles.
+- Easy to extend as it is driven by card creation

 ## Technologies Used